What are PFAS?

 PFAS (per- and polyfluoroalkyl substances) are man-made chemicals that are used in a wide variety of applications, from textiles and non-stick kitchenware to firefighting foam and industrial applications.
-They are persistent in our environment, and can cause widespread contamination of water and soil.
+Studies show they are persistent in our environment and can cause widespread contamination of water and soil.

 To try and combat the problem, the UK Government is introducing a series of regulatory measures to restrict the use of PFAS.
-Most pressingly, the use of fire extinguishers containing a particular PFAS known as AFFF (aqueous film forming foam) is being banned from 4th July 2025.
+This includes new legislation, with a ban on all AFFF (aqueous film forming foam) fire suppressants containing Perfluorooctanoic acid (PFOA) - a type of PFAS - effective from July 2025.

 How do PFAS affect the environment?

-Studies suggest that PFAS pose a significant environmental threat due to their persistence and potential for bioaccumulation, meaning that they gradually build up within an organism over time.
-As well as contaminating water and soil, it has also been shown that PFAS impacts ecosystems and human health, with links to kidney disease, thyroid issues and some cancers.
-PFAS contamination has been detected at over 1,500 sites in the UK, often exceeding safe levels.
+Scientific studies suggest that some PFAS can pose a significant environmental threat due to their persistence and potential for bioaccumulation, meaning that they gradually build up within an organism over time.
+As well as contaminating water and soil, it has also been shown that some PFAS can impact ecosystems and human health.
+There are more than 10,000 different PFAS molecules; however, of the ones that can be tested and identified, PFAS contamination has been detected at over 1,500 sites in the UK.

 When are PFAS being banned?

 The UK Government began implementing legislation relating to PFAS in 2005, with the General Product Safety Regulations (GSPR) including provisions relating to products containing PFAS.
-Other legislation has come into effect regulating the use of POPs (persistent organic pollutants), a specific type of PFAS found in items like sofas and electrical equipment.
+Other legislation has come into effect regulating the use of POPs (persistent organic pollutants)*.

 There is currently no plan in place to ban all PFAS, with the UK Government taking a more nuanced approach, focusing on specific pollutants.